Cheap flights to Hong Kong

 If you’re flying direct from London, you’ll be in the air for around 12 hours.
 But if you’re flying out of one of the regional airports, like Manchester or Birmingham, you’ll probably have a stopover in London, extending your travel time to 14+ hours.

-If you want a direct flight to Hong Kong, you’ll need to fly with Cathay Pacific, British Airways or Virgin Atlantic.
-Several other popular airlines also fly indirectly to Hong Kong, including Etihad, Emirates, KLM, Qatar Airways and Air France.
+If you want a direct flight to Hong Kong, you’ll need to fly with Cathay Pacific or British Airways.
+Several other popular airlines also fly indirectly to Hong Kong, including Etihad, Emirates, Thai Airways, KLM, Qatar Airways, Finnair and Air France.
 If you opt for an indirect flight, you can expect to have a stopover in Europe or the Middle East, before continuing to Hong Kong.

 Getting around Hong Kong International Airport (HKG)

 Flights to Hong Kong arrive at the city’s only airport – Hong Kong International.
-Located on Lantau Island, it’s also near some of the main attractions, like Hong Kong Disneyland and the Tian Tan Buddha Statue – pretty handy.
+Located on Lantau Island, it’s also near some of the main attractions, like Hong Kong Disneyland and the Big Buddha (Tian Tan Buddha) – pretty handy.

-After you touch down, your first stop will be Immigration, so make sure you’ve got your passport and completed Arrival Card (they’ll hand them out on the plane before you land) within easy reach, because you’ll need them for this step.
+After you touch down, your first stop will be Immigration, so make sure you’ve got your passport within easy reach.
 Then it’s time to hit Baggage Reclaim and Customs – if you have any items to declare, this is the time to do it!

 In the Arrivals Hall, you’ll find places to exchange your money (it’s the Hong Kong Dollar here), two Hong Kong Tourism Board Information Centres, as well as shops where you can get the whole fam loaded up on local sim cards – a must-do if you wanna avoid potentially knee-wobbling data roaming charges.
 Don’t say we didn’t warn ya!